mahmoudxyz/mahmoudxyz/README.md

 - 👋 Hi, I’m @mahmoudxyz
-- 👀 I’m interested in Dart and Flutter
+- 👀 I’m interested in Kotlin and Software
-- 🌱 I’m currently learning Dart,Flutter, Algorithms and DS
+- 🌱 I’m currently learning Kotlin, Android, Algorithms and DS
-- 💞️ I’m looking to collaborate on Dart package,plugin and projects
+- 💞️ I’m looking to collaborate on Kotlin and Android
 - 📫 How to reach me mahmoudahmedxyz@gmail.com

 <!---